eggrollofchaos/eggrollofchaos/README.md

 Time Series projections using Zillow housing data for 1 and 2-bedroom home prices in San Francisco

 [**Contraceptive Use in Indonesia**](https://github.com/eggrollofchaos/contraceptive-use-in-indonesia)<br>
-Regression analysis of contraceptive use among married women in Indonesia using DHS data to examine predictors for using long-term contraception
+Regression analysis of contraceptive use among married women in Indonesia using DHS data to examine predictors for using contraception

 <!--
 **eggrollofchaos/eggrollofchaos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.